Ivory42/TFBots/README.md

     - Soldiers can be configured to shoot the ground position of an airborn player instead of shooting where the target currently is
     - Soldiers will attempt to market garden if they are given a Market Gardener
     - Soldiers will pull out their melee and flee if they drop below a health threshold and have the escape plan equipped
+    - Soldiers know how to use The Rocket Jumper properly
     - Demomen will hold off on charging until they see an enemy if a shield is equipped
     - Demomen with a shield will not cancel their charge by swinging mindlessly
     - Pyros with flareguns will attempt flare combos with airblast